jzhangc/git_agsb/README.md

 # AGSB

-"A good shopping bot" is purely for educational purposes.
+"A good shopping bot" is purely for research and educational purposes.
 DO NOT use this to buy things online.

 ## Instructions (Oct.2021)